BILL ANALYSIS

 Expressing the sense of the House of Representatives that the United States should reduce and maintain the Federal unified budget deficit at or below 3 percent of gross domestic product.

-HRES981 (Expressing the sense of the House of Representatives that the United States should reduce and maintain the Federal unified budget deficit at or below 3 percent of gross domestic product.) carries an AI-assessed market impact score of 6/10 with a bearish outlook for investors.
-This legislation directly affects Lockheed Martin ($LMT), RTX Corporation ($RTX), General Dynamics ($GD) and Boeing ($BA) and 6 other tickers.
-The primary sectors impacted are Defense, Healthcare, Technology and Consumer.
+HRES981 (Expressing the sense of the House of Representatives that the United States should reduce and maintain the Federal unified budget deficit at or below 3 percent of gross domestic product.) has been assessed with a bearish outlook for investors.
+This legislation directly affects General Dynamics ($GD) and Lockheed Martin ($LMT).
+The primary sectors impacted are Defense and Healthcare.
 View the full bill text on Congress.gov.

 bearish